mbeall/reqs/proposal.md

 ## Business Rules
 _A preliminary list of the rules that will govern your application._
 - Administrators can only access projects that they create or have been invited to administer.
+- Customers will be encouraged to register, or at least provide their name and email address, but it is not required.
+- Unregistered users' activity will be logged under their IP Address.
+- Unregistered users will only be able to submit x amount of tickets in a 24-hour period.

 ## Assumptions
 _Assumptions (if any) that you have made about who will use your application and how they will use it._
+- Submitting a ticket needs to be as simple as possible for the customer, requiring the smallest amount of information possible.
+- Not all customers wish to be followed up with.
+- Ticket moderation, management, and customer support should be easy to manage for administrators.
+- A system that is not cumbersome for customers AND not cumbersome for administrators IS POSSIBLE.

 ## Web Pages
 _A preliminary list of web pages.
 For each page, a brief description of its purpose and a written or graphic representation of its layout and contents.
 The proposed flow among the pages should also be included._